Local college student says package went missing after shipping from Shreveport USPS

 If any customer is missing mail or packages contact their local post office first.

-If a person believes their mail is stolen once delivered, file a report with the United States Postal Inspection Services.
+If a person believes their mail is stolen once delivered, file a report with the U.S. Postal Inspection Services.

 However, if you believe your mail is stolen by a postal employee, file a report with the Inspector General’s Office online at uspsoig.gov.